Using minisites, also known as microsites, to make money is nothing new under the sun for Internet business owners.

 The deception of minisites and all their hype

-Many website owners, looking to get rich quick using minisites, spend countless hours researching keywords, both head keywords and long tail keywords.
+Many website owners, looking to get rich quickly using minisites, spend countless hours researching keywords, both head keywords and long tail keywords.

 Once finding lucrative keywords worth taking a chance on building a fortune, many minisite owners spend an endless bankroll to buy keyword domain names.